A guide for schools and education professionals

 What is Family Support in Portsmouth?

 Family Support is our approach to delivering early help to families in Portsmouth.
 Its aim is to ensure that we are providing the right support to families, at the right time, to achieve positive and lasting change.
-The main focus is to improve outcomes for children and prevent any situation from escalating or further problems arising.

 What is a Family Support Plan?